 - extranodal marginal zone lymphoma, also called MALT lymphoma

 - splenic marginal zone lymphoma (SMZL).

 Your doctor may talk to you about the other types of marginal zone lymphomas before it is clear which type you have.

 MALT lymphoma develops in the lymphatic tissue that lines some organs in the body (mucosa).

 The most common area for MALT lymphoma to develop is the stomach.
 But it may start in other parts of the body, including the:

 Related Stories & Media

-The symptoms depend on where in the body the lymphoma started.
+The symptoms of mucosa-associated lymphoid tissue (MALT) lymphoma depend on where in the body it started.
+You may have no symptoms at all.

-For example, MALT lymphoma in the stomach may cause symptoms such as:
+For example, MALT lymphoma that started in the stomach may cause symptoms such as: